djfremen/SSA_BIN_CHECKER/findings_summary.md

     *   Simply writing back the 714-byte block or the 8-byte "immos" data is **incorrect** for security access.
     *   The user-described flow of writing the "immos" back to the PCMCIA card was **not observed** in the RS232 log for *this specific security access sequence*.
 It might occur in a different context or involve different commands.
     *   Implementing *any* write functionality requires identifying the **specific commands, sequence, and data payloads** for the desired operation (e.g., sending calculated key, writing VIN, writing specific config bytes), based on further analysis of low-level logs or `cardwriter.exe` reverse engineering.

-This concludes the refined findings.
-The application reads the SSA block post-access.
-True security interaction requires implementing the observed challenge-response protocol.